Natural Flavour Conservation in a three Higg-doublet Model: Case A

-where $\mu^2_{nm}$ are naturally small and real for the sake of simplicity (however see below).
-Although even when $ \mu^2_{22} = \mu^2_{33} = \nu^2$ and $\mu^2_{23} = \mu^2$, the matrix above is diagonalized by the tribimaximal matrix, as the neutrinos masses~\cite{altarelli}), this is not possible with scalars fields: in there is no Goldstone bosons.
+where $\mu^2_{nm}$ are naturally small, and we will assume that are real for the sake of simplicity.
+Although when $ \mu^2_{22} = \mu^2_{33}= \nu^2$ and $\mu^2_{23} = \mu^2$ the matrix above is still diagonalized by the tribimaximal matrix, as the neutrinos masses~\cite{Altarelli:2010fk}, this is not possible with scalars fields: in this case there is no would-be Goldstone bosons.
 In order to have the correct number of these bosons we have to impose that $\mu^2_{22}=\mu^2_{33}=-\mu^2_{23}\equiv \mu^2$.
-In this case the matrix in (\ref{mss2}) is still diagonalized by tribimaximal matrix in Eq.~(\ref{mis1}), and the eigenvalues are now $(2a_n + b_n,a_n - b_n, a_n - b_n+\mu^2)$ and we still have $S=h_1$ and $D=-(h_2,h_3)$, as in the previous case, and there is no FCNC and two of the doublets are inert too.
+In this case the matrix in Eq.~(\ref{mss2}) is still diagonalized by tribimaximal matrix in Eq.~(\ref{mis1}), and the eigenvalues are now $(2a_n + b_n,a_n - b_n, a_n - b_n+\mu^2)$ and we still have $S=\phi$ and $D=-(\phi_1,\phi_2)$, as in the previous case.

-After the discussion above, it seems reasonable to include the vacuum alignment as part of the mechanism of natural flavor conservation.
-Independently of the neutral current issue, the model also implement inert scalar doublets: $h_2$ and $h_3$ do not couple to matter and do not acquire vacuum expectation value, they only have electroweak, trilinear and quartic interactions~\cite{inert1,inert2}.
-In this case, is the lightest scalar is the neutral ones and fermiophobic, they are stable and good candidates for dark matter~\cite{dark}.